Diana Balmori: Career

-Besides an extensive list of built works during her career, Balmori also influenced public and national policy on the built environment.
-Her positions included: a member of the Allston Development Group at Harvard University, a member of the Board of The Van Alen Institute, the Lower Manhattan Development Corporation for the World Trade Center Site, and as a Committee Member for the Comprehensive Design Plan for the White House.
-Balmori was honored by institutions including the National Endowment for the Arts, the National Endowment for the Humanities and the American Institute of Architects.
-In 2006, Balmori was appointed a Senior Fellow in Garden and Landscape Studies at Dumbarton Oaks in Washington, DC.; she served two terms on the U.S. Commission of Fine Arts.
-Balmori held the Davenport Chair of Architectural Design for the Spring 2004 at the Yale School of Architecture and was the William Henry Bishop Visiting Professor of Architectural Design in the Fall 2008 at the Yale School of Architecture and she also taught in the Yale School of Forestry and Environmental Studies.
-She was a member of the American Historical Association, and the American Society of Landscape Architects.
-She served as a Committee Member for the Comprehensive Design Landscape Plan for the White House in 1999.
+Beyond built work, Balmori served on advisory and policy bodies related to the designed environment, including the Allston Development Group at Harvard University, the board of the Van Alen Institute, the Lower Manhattan Development Corporation for the World Trade Center site, and the Committee for the Comprehensive Design Plan for the White House.
+She received recognition from national cultural agencies including the National Endowment for the Arts and the National Endowment for the Humanities, and served two terms on the U.S. Commission of Fine Arts; in 2006 she was appointed a Senior Fellow in Garden and Landscape Studies at Dumbarton Oaks in Washington, D.C.
+She held visiting appointments at Yale, including the Davenport Chair of Architectural Design (Spring 2004) and the William Henry Bishop Visiting Professorship (Fall 2008), and also taught in the Yale School of Forestry & Environmental Studies.

-Balmori wrote on cities, environment, and the history of design.
-She linked her practice with foundations and academic institutions.

-She contributed to numerous publications, including coauthoring the books Beatrix Farrand, American Landscapes: Garden and Campus Designs(1985), Redesigning the American Lawn (1993) and Groundwork: Between Landscape and Architecture (2011).
+Balmori wrote on cities, the environment, and the history of design, linking practice and scholarship.
+Her publications include, among others, Beatrix Farrand (with Susan Tamulevich), American Landscapes: Garden and Campus Designs (1985), Redesigning the American Lawn (1993, with Andy Clayden and Michael Pollan), and Groundwork: Between Landscape and Architecture (2011, with Joel Sanders).

+Between 2001 and 2004, in Argentina, Balmori Associates developed the landscape design for the campus of Universidad Siglo 21 in Córdoba, as part of a campus plan by César Pelli & Associates and in association with the local firm GGMPU; the complex was inaugurated in 2004–2005.

-In 2011 she was named a fellow of the American Society of American Landscape Architects.
+In 2011 she was named a Fellow of the American Society of Landscape Architects (FASLA).
+She died on November 14, 2016, at the age of 84.

-In 2014, Balmori's firm, Balmori Associates, moved into a new space in Soho, New York City.
-Balmori lived and worked in New York City.

-She died in her sleep on November 14, 2016, at the age of 84.

 Style

 Balmori's interest in landscape and urban design grew out of her interest in public space; the way it is used and designed, and its role and effect on the larger environment.
 Her design style is recognized by the way it creates a fluid interface between landscape and structure in the development of urban public spaces.
 The work explores how form can respond to a new understanding of nature – not simply as visual imitation – but contingent on an understanding of process.

 She was also an innovator in sustainable systems; one aspect of this is in the area of green roofs.
-Balmori called the huge expanse of urban rooftops the "fifth façade.”
+Balmori called the huge expanse of urban rooftops the "fifth façade."

 Balmori frequently collaborated with artists and architects.